sarahsakordaniels/anagram-api/README.md

 1. Run `bundle` to install any gems/dependencies.

 2. Run `rails db:create`, `rails db:migrate`, and `rails db:seed`.

-  +Seeding the full dictionary file of over 200,000 words would take quite some time, so I've provided a condensed option in lib/short_dictionary.txt.
+    + Seeding the full dictionary file of over 200,000 words would take quite some time, so I've provided a condensed option in lib/short_dictionary.txt.
 Searchable words to explore the functionality of the API include "read", "taco", and "cat".

     + If desired, the full 200,000+ word file is available under "lib/full_dictionary.txt".
 Just change "short_dictionary" in the seed.rb file to "full_dictionary"

 3. Run `rails s` to boot up the server on localhost:3000.